matt-j-e/ts-javascript-basics/README.md

 }
 ```

+I'm unsure of the technical ins and outs of this but TypeScript seems to require the use of ES6-style modules, which Jest doesn't like.
+The above code seems to help Jest to manage ES6 modules (along with `"esModuleInterop": true,` in tsconfig.json - see later step).

-Create a `tsconfig.json` file with the command
+Next, create a `tsconfig.json` file with the command...

     tsc --init